chengwei-xia/IC_Ahmed_WindTunnel/source/ExpManual.rst

 Cable Connection
 ----------------

-For the cables on the Ahmed body side, they need to be arranged properly to go through the four legs of the Ahmed body.
+For the cables on Ahmed body side, they need to be arranged properly to go through the four legs of Ahmed body.
 The arrangement is presented in the following list and picture.

 - Front Left: actuation cables and one encoder BNC cable.
-- Front Right: one ESP cable, one linear screw cable and encoder digital cables.
+- Front Right: one ESP cable, one linear screw cable, and encoder digital cables.
 - Back Left: three Endevco cables and one reference pressure tube.
 - Back Right: four Endevco cables.
 - Middle: one force balance cable.